temporalio/documentation/docs/node/workflow-scopes-and-cancellation.md

 }
 ```

-In order to have fine-grained control over cancellation, the workflow library exports 2 methods for explicitly creating scopes.
+In order to have fine-grained control over cancellation, the Workflow library exports 2 methods for explicitly creating scopes.

-The first is `cancellationScope` which when cancelled will propagate cancellation to all child scopes such as timers, activities and other scopes.
+The first is `cancellationScope` which when cancelled will propagate cancellation to all child scopes such as timers, Activities and other scopes.

 ```ts
 import { CancellationError, cancellationScope, cancel, sleep } from '@temporalio/workflow';